reut3/Gis/README.md

 In addition there is an option at this section to upload filter (as a text file), and apply it on the database.

 ### part five:
-In the Fifth section
+In the Fifth section you can use algorithms in order to calculate Location of sample or specific mac

 ### How to run:
+In order to run the system please download:
+1. web jar
+2. client folder

+please make sure they located in the same place on your computer, run web jar on your computer

-In order to run the system download web jar and run it in your computer If you have problems with running the jar you can download all files to your computer and run web class on every program that compiles java
+If you have problems with running the jar you will need to download all files to your computer and run web class on program that compiles java

 Authors:
 --